okcompute/vim-python-tests-runner/README.md

     :RunModule

-If any of these commands are called outside of a python test module (any python module name not starting with "test...") the last test, case or module will be used.
+If any of these commands are called outside of a python test module (any python module name not starting with "test..."), the last test, test case or test module that ran will be used.
 This is really useful for example when doing TDD.
 You write the test.
 Call `:RunTest`.
 It fails.
 Switch focus to source module.
 Add code.
 Call `:RunTest`.  etc.

 ### Interactive commands

 All **:Run...** command can also be launched in interactive mode.
 This will run tests synchronously in an external console (if possible).
 This is useful for debugging your program or tests.
-For instance, using `ipdb` inside *gVim* or *MacVim* basic shell does not support coloring!
-This is an attempt to fix this problem.

 Example: